stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Routing

-How can you combine binary hierarchies dynamically <br>
+How to combine binary hierarchies dynamically <br>
 and how can you navigate through it.

 ---